AnjaKocevska/aRtRecepies/README.md

 # About the Website

 "What to do with your bits and pieces at home" is a website which provides you with creative inspirations how to use the stuff you don't need at home.
-Instead of throwing it away you can Upcycle creative usefull peaces!
+Instead of throwing it away you can Upcycle creative usefull pieces!

 # Technologies